Where Do Native Bees Go In Winter?

 the colony itself much reduced in size.
 They are less active though not entirely dormant,

 and the cluster 'shivers' to keep warm.

-In our cold climate (rather than exotic locations) where there are no flowers from which to feed in the winter,
+In Wisconsin's cold climate, where there are no flowers from which to feed in the winter,

 bees need to shelter from the weather and conserve their energy until the flowers are blooming again.

 Dead plant stems, bark, cane, leaves and especially undisturbed soil are the secret winter homes of

 Bumblebees are the only colony-dwelling bees in Wisconsin.
 The species in this genus have their best shot for

 survival by being annuals.
 As autumn approaches, fewer species of bumblebee are seen foraging.
 The